-For clarification, if the department intends to delete an existing twelve hours of required coursework, add back nine hours of new coursework, and make up the difference with three hours of 3000-4000 level electives, then all of this information should be included in one proposal with an up-to-date curriculum matrix also attached.
+For clarification, if the department intends to delete an existing twelve hours of required coursework, add back nine hours of new coursework, and make up the difference with three hours of 3000-4000 level electives, then all of this information should be included in one proposal and outlined in the program template provided.
 It is understood that curriculum proposals of this nature will be cumbersome in that information will still need to be included on new courses as if they were being submitted using Attachment A. However, the ability to "follow it all the way through" is desirable for the reviewing committees and needed by both the Registrar's Office and the Office of Academic Affairs in reviewing the proposed changes and modifying the catalog.